 Historically, French culture was influenced by Celtic and Gallo-Roman cultures as well as the Franks, a Germanic tribe.
-France was initially defined as the western area of Germany known as Rhineland but it later came to refer to a territory that was known as Gaul during the Iron Age and Roman era.
+France was initially defined as the western area of Germany known as Rhineland but it later came to refer to a territory that was known as Gaul during the Iron Age and Ancient Roman era.

-Languages of France
+Population of France

 Other dialects and languages include Catalan, Breton (the Celtic language), Occitan dialects, and languages from the former French colonies, including Kabyle and Antillean Creole.

-The French take immense great pride in their nation and government and are typically offended by any negative comments about their country.
+The French take immense pride in their nation and government and are typically offended by any negative comments about their country.
 Visitors, particularly Americans, often interpret their attitude toward foreigners as rude.

 "From around the 16th century, in Europe, culture became a term for the cultivation of the mind, the intellect, knowledge, learning, creative faculties and acceptable ways of behaving," said De Rossi.
 The French embrace style and sophistication and take pride in the fact that even their public spaces strike a regal tone.

-The French believe in "égalité," which means equality, and is part of the country's motto: "Liberté, Egalité, Fraternité."
+The French believe in égalité, which means equality, and is part of the country's motto: "Liberté, Egalité, Fraternité."
 Many say they place a higher importance on equality than liberty and fraternity, the other two words in the motto.

 While cooking styles have changed to emphasize lighter fare, many still associate French cooking with heavy sauces and complicated preparation.
 Some classic French dishes include boeuf bourguignon — a stew made of beef braised in red wine, beef broth and seasoned with garlic, onions and mushrooms — and coq au vin, a dish made with chicken, Burgundy wine, lardons (small strips or cubes of pork fat), button mushrooms, onions and optional garlic.

 Paris is known as the home to many high-end fashion houses, such as Dior, Hermes, Louis Vuitton and Chanel.
 Many French people dress in a sophisticated, professional and fashionable style, but it is not overly fussy.
 Typical outfits include nice dresses, suits, long coats, scarves and berets.

 Art is everywhere in France — particularly in Paris and other major cities — and Gothic, Romanesque Rococo and Neoclassic influences can be seen in many churches and other public buildings.

 The Louvre Museum in Paris is among the world's largest museums and is home to many famous works of art, including the Mona Lisa and Venus de Milo.
 Paris is also home to some extraordinary examples of architecture, such as the Louvre itself, the Eiffel Tower and more.

 Holidays and celebrations